PritamChakrabortyShuvo/Git/00_Git-Commands.md

     git restore filename
 ```
 ## Git Commands: Commit Management and Log Viewing
+This section focuses on handling commits and reviewing the project history in Git.
+It covers commands like **`git commit`** to create snapshots, **`git commit --amend`** to modify previous commits & **`git log`** to view a detailed history of changes.
+These tools help in managing the evolution of a project and tracking progress over time.
 Creates a new commit with the changes that have been staged, using the provided commit message.
 ```bash
     git commit -m "Your commit message here"